silviuilie/reload-log4j/README.md

 why
 =

-if you need to change Log4j 1.2.x level/priority using a simple UI, while the your webapp is running
+runtime change Log4j 1.2.x level/priority using a simple UI

 use it as a Servlet